 Nojus Saad (he/him) is a multidisciplinary award-winning president & Chief Executive Officer who specializes in making major corporate decisions, leading a high-level international Board of Directors, developing key operational initiatives to drive and maintain substantial institutional growth, managing the overall operations and resources of the organization, overseeing the implementation of advocacy strategies, and maintaining communication with key national and international stakeholders.

-Nojus specializes in providing overall strategic direction to PMNCH, establishing communication mechanisms to disseminate information to constituents and PMNCH's partner organizations, and has recently led PMNCH's global Media Campaign on Adolescents Health and Well-being that has impacted hundrends of underserved adolescents and youth.
+At PMNCH, Nojus specializes in providing overall strategic direction, establishing communication mechanisms to disseminate information to constituents and partner organizations, and recently led PMNCH's global Media Campaign on Adolescents Health and Well-being that has impacted hundrends of underserved adolescents and youth.

-Nojus is a senior fellow of ICANN73 at the Internet Corporation for Assigned Names and Numbers, and is a recognized ambassador for the German Informatics Society to European policy makers, in which he advocated for digital health and inclusion of women and young people in European legislative processes.
-He has also been working with the International Telecommunications Union (ITU) as a regional representative of the global Generation Connect initiative, and is advocating for successful and meaningful youth engagement in digital cooperation, offering strategic guidelines to the ITU on the implementation of their Youth Strategy, identifying and inviting new partnerships with high-level stakeholders, and facilitating strong awareness of WTDC-21 Generation Connect Global Youth Summit amongst a variety of networks.
+Nojus is a senior policy fellow at the Internet Corporation for Assigned Names and Numbers, and a former ambassador for the German Informatics Society to European policy makers, in which he advocated for digital health and inclusion of women and young people in European legislative processes.
+He has also been working with the International Telecommunications Union (ITU) as a regional ambassador, and is advocating for successful and meaningful youth engagement in digital cooperation, offering strategic guidelines to the ITU on the implementation of the ITU Youth Strategy.

 He is a gender equality activist at Women Deliver as well, as he has advocated for the integration of rural youth and women and prioritization of their health and human rights with decision makers and international civil society stakeholders, including at the Women Deliver conference which is the world’s largest conference on gender equality.
 He is also a recognized LGBTQ+ activist with ILGA world and is fighting for the rights of marginalized communities in developing countries, and has lead a nationwide campaign to urge the government to increase funding for the domestic violence policy implementation for thousands of women and girls in rural communities across Iraq.